buildfarm/buildfarm/_site/docs/configuration/configuration.md

   publicName: "localhost:8981"
 ```

-The configuration can be provided to the server and worker as a CLI argument or through the env variable `CONFIG_PATH`
+The configuration can be provided to the server and worker as a CLI argument or through the environment variable `CONFIG_PATH`
-For an example config containing all of the configuration values, see `examples/config.yml`.
+For an example configuration containing all of the configuration values, see `examples/config.yml`.

 ## All Configurations